ChristineLea/password-generator/README.md

 ---

 Future features of this application include removing the pop-up boxes to use the application and implement a more user-friendly and appealing implementation of gathering the criteria for the password generator.
+I would also update the code so that if the criteria is not met the value "undefined" does not replace the placeholder text "Your Secure Password"

 ## Authors and Acknowledgment